tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 ### [Speed Focus Mode](https://ankiweb.net/shared/info/1046608507)

-Sentence cards usually take longer to review than word cards.
-People who review them normally report spending `20` seconds per rep on average.
+It is not uncommon for people to spend more time than necessary on their reviews.
-It is likely that they get stuck on some sentences for too long, or they start mind-wandering in the process.
+It is likely that they get stuck on some material for too long, their reading speed is slow, or they start mind-wandering in the process.
 With this add-on it is possible to stay focused and do your reviews quickly.